The benefits of a Roth IRA are clear—the potential for tax-free growth and tax-free withdrawals for you and your heirs.1

 Tax deductions can help offset the tax cost of a Roth IRA conversion and perhaps allow you to convert a larger amount at a lower tax cost.
 Among the more flexible of deductions, especially for high-income earners, are charitable contributions.

-Consider this hypothetical example (shown below): Richard and Ellen Nettle, 57 and 58, respectively, are considering a large Roth IRA conversion in 2013.
-They have $270,000 in an eligible rollover IRA and $400,000 in a taxable brokerage account—which could be used to pay the taxes on the conversion, or to make a charitable donation.
-The Nettles estimate that their total taxable income before the conversion will be $180,000 in 2013.
-As a sales executive, Richard is concerned that in the coming years his income will be higher, pushing them into a higher tax bracket, so they’d like to convert as much of their rollover IRA at the lowest possible tax cost as soon as possible.
-The Nettles regularly give to charity and could make a $90,000 one-time gift to charity this year from their taxable brokerage account.
+Consider this hypothetical example (shown right): Richard and Ellen Nettle are considering a large Roth IRA conversion.
+They have $500,000 in an eligible rollover IRA and $500,000 in a taxable brokerage account—which could be used to pay the taxes on the conversion, or to make a charitable donation.
+The couple expects that in the coming years their income will be higher, pushing them into a higher tax bracket, so they’d like to convert $100,000 from their rollover IRA at the lowest possible tax cost as soon as possible.
+The Nettles regularly give to charity and could make a $100,000 one-time gift to charity this year from their taxable brokerage account.
 The couple expects $300,000 in AGI this year.
 If they made a charitable contribution of $100,000 of securities from their taxable brokerage account, they could deduct it from their income.
 The Nettles' combined federal and state/local income tax rate of 40% would apply to the $100,000 Roth conversion, so it would cost them $40,000, which they could offset entirely with their $100,000 contribution.

-As the chart above shows, the Nettles' total estimated tax cost for a conversion in 2013 would be $30,733 less if they make a charitable donation the same year they convert.
-However, they would need to be able to afford the $90,000 charitable donation—an important consideration.
-On the other hand, if the $90,000 that the Nettles gave to charity included securities with long-term appreciation, by gifting them they also avoid taxes on the realization of those gains.4 In some cases, that can significantly reduce the effective after-tax cost of a charitable contribution.
+So the Nettles could save $40,000 in taxes if they make a charitable donation the same year they convert.
+However, they would need to be able to afford the $100,000 charitable donation—an important consideration.
+On the other hand, if the $100,000 that the Nettles gave to charity included securities with long-term appreciation, by gifting the securities, the Nettles also avoid taxes on the realization of those gains.4 In some cases that can significantly reduce the effective after-tax cost of a charitable contribution.